-Additionally, students will be taught proper safety and procedures to be able to start a welding career and will also have the opportunity to participate in real world welding simulations through projects based upon the needs of the industry in the local campus area.
+Additionally, students will be taught proper safety and procedures to be able to start a welding career and will also have the opportunity to participate in real world welding simulations through projects based upon the needs of the industry in the local campus area or in an off-site internship with one of our local industry partners.
 Graduates of the course should be able to start work as an entry level structural or pipe welder.